 We have entered into license and design agreements to use well-known trademarks and trade names to market our products.
 Fiscal 2003 net sales under license and design agreements were \$140.9 million or approximately 18% of total net sales.
 Sales under the largest single license were 3.7% of total fiscal 2003 net sales.
 Combined sales under four separate license agreements with a single licensor were 7.2% of total fiscal 2003 net sales.
 These license and design agreements will expire at various dates through fiscal 2007.
 We cannot assure you that we will be able to renew these licenses on acceptable terms upon their expiration or that we will be able to acquire new licenses to use other popular trademarks.
+If any one or more of these licenses expires or is terminated, we will lose the sales and profits generated pursuant to such license.
+The loss of such sales on profits would depress our overall sales and profits.

-Moreover, all of our significant licenses provide minimum thresholds for sales, royalty payments and advertising expenditures for each license year and if these thresholds are not met due to a general economic downturn or otherwise, our licensors may be permitted contractually to terminate these agreements or seek payment of minimum royalties even if the minimum sales are not achieved.
+In addition, all of our significant licenses provide minimum thresholds for sales, royalty payments and advertising expenditures for each license year and if these thresholds are not met due to a general economic downturn or otherwise, our licensors may be permitted contractually to terminate these agreements or seek payment of minimum royalties even if the minimum sales are not achieved.
 In addition, our licensors license trademarks we use to other third parties and we are unable to control the quality or fashion sense of goods that such third parties produce.
 If our third party licensees do not maintain the quality of these trademarks or tradenames, our net sales and reputation could materially suffer.